gan3xh/CS2015_lab7_CvGenerator/README.md

-Sure, here's a professional README file for the Dynamic CV Generator project:

 # Dynamic CV Generator

 The Dynamic CV Generator is a web application that allows users to create and customize their curriculum vitae (CV) or resume online.
 It provides a user-friendly interface for inputting personal details, educational qualifications, skills, projects, and other relevant information.
 The generated CV can be downloaded in various formats, including PDF, HTML, and XML.